Fantastic Things to Do in Sifnos, Greece

 things to do in Sifnos

-• Iliovasilema Sto Troullaki: Located in Troulaki (in Artemonas), here you will not only enjoy the typical dishes on the island but also an incredible view over the sea.
+• Iliovasilema Sto Troullaki: Located in Troulaki (in Artemonas), you will enjoy the typical dishes on the island and an incredible view of the sea.
 Go when the sun is about to set.
 More info on their website.

 Sifnos at Night